anshulverma/conditional/README.md

   return Math.max.apply(Math, arr);
 }
 ```
-Now, whenever a user send in an empty array, a nice and meaningful message can be printed:
+Now, whenever a user sends in an empty array, a nice and meaningful message can be printed:

 ``` js
 findMax([]);  // throws "IllegalArgumentError: array must not be empty"